 Shoulder and Elbow Orthopedists treat diseases and injuries of the shoulder and elbow.

 In California Workers’ Compensation, there are many Injured Workers who sustain injuries both as specific injuries and cumulative trauma to the shoulders and elbow.
-Common shoulder surgeries that are work-related include rotator cuff surgery.
+Common shoulder surgeries that are work-related include rotator cuff surgery and total shoulder replacements.
 Common elbow surgeries that are work-related include ulnar nerve transpositions.

 What Is Spine Surgery Orthopedics and How Does It Relate To Workers’ Compensation?